-Almond Flour Banana Bread tastes just like the classic version: light, fluffy, slightly sweet and full of banana flavor.
+Gluten-Free Dairy-Free Banana Bread tastes just like the classic version: fluffy, moist, slightly sweet and full of banana flavor.

-By using hearty, wholesome ingredients like almond flour and unrefined sweeteners, it’s the perfect balance of healthy and delicious.
+By using wholesome ingredients like almond flour and a touch of pure maple syrup, it’s the perfect balance of healthy and delicious.

 (As an Amazon Associate, I earn from qualifying purchases.
 Some of the links on this page may be affiliate links.
 If you purchase a product through an affiliate link, I’ll automatically receive a small commission at no additional cost to you.)